 Concurring with the fast growth of the farm, Laurie Beth has fully committed herself back to the farm life.
-She was elated to get back to her roots and down in the dirt.
-A once small business manager to owner of a nursery design boutique, Laurie Beth is in charge of the marketing and finance aspects.
-You can find her at Tuscaloosa River Market every Saturday from 7am-noon, Tuesdays (April-November) from 3-6pm, and Thursdays at Grace Aberdean from 2:30-5:30pm, as well as quarterly at The 5th Street Vintage Market held at the Northport Farmers Market.
+She could not be more elated to get back to her roots and down in the dirt.
+A once small business manager to owner of a local nursery design boutique, Laurie Beth is in charge of the marketing and finance aspects.
+You can find her at Tuscaloosa River Market every Saturday from 7am-noon, Tuesdays (April-November) from 3-6pm, as well as quarterly at The 5th Street Vintage Market held at the Northport Farmers Market.

 Belle Meadow Timeline

 2015- doubled to a little over 4 acres